Gambia Food Guide

 Akara (Bean Fritters)

-Deep-fried bean fritters made from black-eyed peas.
-Crispy outside, soft inside.
-Popular breakfast food or snack.
-Often served with tapalapa bread or eaten on their own.
-Found at street vendors and breakfast stalls.
+Deep-fried fritters of mashed black-eyed peas, crisp outside and soft inside.
+People eat them for breakfast or as a snack, often stuffed into tapalapa bread or on their own.
+Look for them at street vendors and breakfast stalls.

 Chakery (Sweet Yogurt Dessert)

-Sweet couscous pudding mixed with yogurt, vanilla, and nutmeg.
-Often includes pineapple or other fruits.
-Refreshing dessert or breakfast dish.
-Popular during celebrations and special occasions.
+Sweet couscous pudding folded with yogurt, vanilla, and nutmeg, often with pineapple or other fruit mixed in.
+It works as a dessert or breakfast and shows up at celebrations and special occasions.

 Allergens: